Home

 One of their customer service policies is "Zappos.com offers free shipping both ways and a 365 day return policy on all purchases."
 Their customers are delighted with that policy.

-• Another example of good customer service is Nordstrom's in the United States.
+• Another example of good customer service is Nordstrom (a retailer based in the United States).
 Customers love the service they get from their in-store experiences; staff that does not ignore them but also that do not bug them.

 Some services are taken for granted until needed.
 Make sure that your customers believe in the service you provide.